On This Page[Hide][Show]

 - Ability to work with stakeholders to assess potential risks;

-- Ability to analyze existing tools and databases and provide software solution recommendations;
+- Ability to analyze existing tools and databases and make recommendations for software solutions;

 - Ability to translate business requirements into non-technical, lay terms;

-- High-level experience in methodologies and processes for managing large-scale databases;
+- High-level experience with methodologies and processes for managing large databases;

-- Demonstrated experience in handling large data sets and relational databases;
+- Demonstrated experience with large data sets and relational databases;

 - Understanding of addressing and metadata standards; and